ZeterMordio/que/README.md

 # que

 An automated music manager.
-Download playlists and syncronize them across your music libraries with one click (Apple Music, Spotify, YouTube).
+Download playlists and syncronize them across platforms (Apple Music, Spotify, YouTube) with one click.

 ## Install